Aspallar/MagicDuelsDeckCheck/README.md

 Before extracting the contents of the installation zip file you should unblock the zip file, otherwise the extracted files will be marked as blocked and you will get a warning message every time you run it.

-To unblock the zip right click on it and choose properties, check the 'Unblock' check box and click on ok.
+To unblock the zip right click on it and choose properties, check the 'Unblock' check box and click on ok or click on the 'Unblock' button, depending on which version of windows you are using.